 Our medical malpractice lawyers can work to prove that your health care provider did not give you the expected standard of care.
 Evidence we may use to prove liability includes:

 - Medical records

 - Statements from your doctor or any nurses who treated you

 - Statements from expert witnesses or your family members

 Why Partner With Underwood Law Office on Your Medical Malpractice Case?

 Our clients love us because we’re keen on communication.
 If you ever have a question about your case, we encourage you to call us.
 You’ll always speak with a compassionate member of our team who’s ready to address your concerns.

 We also have an online feature that lets you check your case’s status.
 That way, you’ll always know how your case is progressing.
 Other reasons to partner with us include:

 - On Google Reviews, we have a rating of 4.9/5.

-- We work on contingency, so our clients pay nothing up front for our help.
+- Our clients pay nothing upfront for our help

 Make Sure to Seek Medical Care After Experiencing Medical Malpractice